RIshimoto/cub3D-error_file_test/README.md

 # What can you do with using this?
-You can realize your cub3d can accept error file.
+You realize that your cub3d can accept error file.
 However, this tool inform you whether you put "error\n" or not.
 You don't know if your program is normally finished.